UniSE: A Unified Framework for Decoder-Only Autoregressive LM-Based Speech Enhancement: METHODOLOGY

 \subsection{Inference Strategies}

-During inference, we divide the input speech into fixed-length segments for processing, according to the training setup.
-The SR mode is utilized for SR task, which restores clean speech from the degraded recording with various distortions.
+To alleviate computational overhead during inference, input speech is segmented into fixed-length chunks consistent with the training configuration, as described in MaskSR~\cite{MaskSR}.
+The SR mode is utilized for SR task, which restores clean speech from the degraded recording.
 When multiple speakers exist in the degraded speech, our model intends to output the louder speaker.
 The TSE mode processes the TSE task, which extracts timbre-matched speech from the mixture regardless of the relative loudness.
 While for the SS task, we consider multiple inferences that involve all three modes.
-Specifically, for the degraded speech containing two speakers (this work only considers the two-speaker case), we first employ the SR mode to extract the louder speaker.
-This initial result then serves as the reference audio for the TSE mode to separate the first speaker.
-Since the relative loudness can vary at different periods of input signals, this step helps ensure the speaker consistency across different segments.
-Finally, using the first speaker as reference, the rTSE mode is applied to extract the remaining speaker.
+Specifically, for two-speaker SS (this work only considers the two-speaker case), we first employ the SR mode to extract the louder speaker.
+This initial result then serves as the reference for the TSE mode to separate the first speaker, which ensures speaker consistency across different segments when relative loudness varies.
+Finally, the rTSE mode is applied to extract the remaining speaker, using the first speaker as a reference.